 5.1.
-Under the relevant good practice and to facilitate the development of robust managerial arrangements the Council is required to prepare a Strategic Risk Register as part of its risk management framework.
-This report is in part intended for Members and Officers to consider whether the Council has adopted an appropriate approach to its management of risk and partnerships.
-Given that this report is part of the approach to help ensure the effective management of risk / partnerships there is a requirement for sound governance that this report is prepared.
+Under relevant good practice and to facilitate the development of robust managerial arrangements the Council is required to prepare a Strategic Risk Register as part of its risk management framework.
+This report is intended for Members and Officers to consider both the Strategic Risk Register, together with the Council's wider framework for managing risk and partnerships.
+Given the importance of these arrangements for the overall governance of the Council it is necessary that they are subject to regular review.
+This report is intended to undertake that review and as such it is necessary that this report is considered by Members.
+The alternative of not providing this or a similar report is accordingly rejected.